UCL/cath-gemma/gemma_update_spring_2017_notes.md

 ### Regression Testing

-Given we'll already need to be benchmarking for this project (see [Benchmarking](#benchmarking), below), this is a good opportunity to run the **Existing Code** on some small subset of superfamilies and establish there isn't any regression from the **Dave's Dir** results.
+Given we'll already need to be benchmarking for this project (see [Benchmarking](#benchmarking), immediately below), this is a good opportunity to run the **Existing Code** on some small subset of superfamilies and establish there isn't any regression from the **Dave's Dir** results.

 Benchmarking
 --